rudramodi27/DC-1-vulnhub/README.md

 # DC-1-vulnhub

 **⚠️ DISCLAIMER:**
-Ye repo sirf educational / lab‑practice ke liye hai.
-Kabhi bhi public ya unauthorized systems par isse use na karein.
+This repo is for educational/lab practice purposes only.
+Never use it on public or unauthorized systems.

 # Project
 DC-1 - VulnHub — Repo to document the full process of solving the DC-1 VM: reconnaissance, enumeration, exploitation, privilege escalation, and post-exploitation notes.
 This repo is for educational and legal-purpose lab practice only.